Learn from hillsdale.org: Free Online Courses for Classical Education

 How can homeschooling families use these resources?

-Homeschooling parents often incorporate hillsdale.org’s courses into their curriculum for history, civics, and literature, using them as comprehensive lesson plans or as supplemental material for advanced learning.
+Homeschooling parents frequently incorporate hillsdale.org’s courses into curricula for history, civics, and literature, using them as comprehensive lesson plans or supplemental material for advanced learning.

 Is there a community or discussion feature on the platform?

-While hillsdale.org offers forums and avenues for discussion, interaction is less formal than in degree-granting programs, focusing on intellectual engagement rather than social networking.
+While hillsdale.org provides forums and discussion avenues, interaction is less formal than in degree-granting programs, emphasizing intellectual engagement over social networking.

 Leave a comment